-Incredible, easy Oat Flour Waffles are made with simple ingredients for the fluffiest homemade waffles that are perfectly crispy on the outside.
-Top them with fresh fruit and a drizzle of pure maple syrup for the best breakfast or brunch!
+This incredibly easy Gluten-Free Oat Flour Waffle Recipe is made with simple ingredients and creates the fluffiest homemade waffles!
+They are perfectly crispy on the outside and soft in the center.
+No eggs or dairy needed!
+Top these fluffy vegan and gluten-free waffles with fresh fruit, spread with vegan butter, and drizzle with pure maple syrup for the best vegan and gluten-free breakfast or brunch!

 This oat flour waffles recipe is made with simple, wholesome ingredients and is super easy to mix up!
 Here’s a note on each of the ingredients:

-- Banana: The addition of mashed banana acts as a natural sweetener, gives the waffles flavor and adds moisture without adding any extra fat.
+- Banana: The addition of mashed banana acts as a natural sweetener, gives the gluten-free waffles flavor and adds moisture without adding any extra fat.
+Another reason we use banana in this recipe is because our waffles are vegan.
+So, instead of using egg as a binder, we use mashed ripe banana.
+The spottier the better!

-- Milk: We like to keep these vegan and use dairy-free milk, like almond milk or oat milk.
+- Milk: We like to keep these waffles vegan and use dairy-free milk, like almond milk or oat milk.
+If you are not vegan or dairy-free, feel free to use 1% milk, 2% milk, or whole milk in this recipe.

-- Butter: A small amount of melted butter gives these moisture, plus delicious flavor.
-Use vegan butter to keep them vegan friendly.
+- Butter: A small amount of melted vegan butter gives these moisture, plus delicious flavor.
+Use vegan butter to keep them vegan friendly or regular butter if you are not vegan or dairy-free.

-- Flour: This recipe uses oat flour to keep the waffles gluten free and give them the perfect texture.
+- Flour: This vegan waffle recipe uses oat flour to keep the waffles gluten-free and give them the perfect texture.

 Oat flour waffles are simple to make!
 You only need one bowl and a waffle maker sprayed with cooking spray.
 Here's how:

-- Prep: Begin by heating the waffle maker to high heat.
+Step 1 - Prep The Vegan Waffle Ingredients: Begin by heating the waffle maker to high heat.
+Mash the banana in a medium mixing bowl using a fork.

-- Fill waffle iron: Once the iron is hot, spray it with coconut oil spray, butter, or olive oil spray.
-Fill the waffle iron mold with batter (about 3-4 tablespoon each) and cook about 2 minutes or until the waffles are golden.
-This recipe makes about 12 waffles!
+Step 3 - Fill Waffle Iron with Vegan Waffle Batter: Once the iron is hot, spray it with coconut oil spray, butter, or olive oil spray.
+Fill the waffle iron mold with batter (about 3-4 tablespoon each).
+Cook for about 2 minutes or until the gluten-free waffles are golden.
+This recipe makes about 12 oat flour banana waffles!

 Expert tips